modsmthng/Automatic-Pro/README.md

 1. Create a branch from `main`.
 2. Drop new JSON files into `incoming/`.
 3. Push the branch.
-4. The `Ingest Uploaded Profiles` workflow validates the files, moves them into `public/downloads/`, updates `src/data/releases.json`, and opens or updates a PR to `main`.
+4. _The `Ingest Uploaded Profiles` workflow validates the files, moves them into `public/downloads/`, updates `src/data/releases.json`, and opens or updates a PR to `main`._
-5. Review the PR and merge it when it looks right.

 `main` does not ingest files directly.
 The automation only processes uploads from non-`main` branches.

 ## Filename format

-`v2`

-Format:

-- `Automatic Pro v2 <dose>.json`

-Examples:

-- `Automatic Pro v2 11g.json`
-- `Automatic Pro v2 18g.json`
-- `Automatic Pro v2 22g.json`

-For `v2`, the dose is not limited to the old example list.
-Files like `Automatic Pro v2 11g.json` are valid too.

 `vIT3` / `v3`

 Format: